Nihiljohn75/Customer-Churn-Prediction/README.md

 Customer churn is one of the biggest challenges faced by subscription-based businesses.
 The objective of this project is to:

-- Analyse customer behaviour using SQL.
+- Analyze customer behavior using SQL.
 - Perform comprehensive data validation and quality assessment.
-- Explore customer churn patterns through data analysis.
+- Explore customer churn patterns through Exploratory Data Analysis (EDA).
-- Build machine learning models to predict customer churn.
+- Build and compare multiple machine learning models to predict customer churn.
+- Identify the key factors driving customer churn.
 - Develop an interactive Tableau dashboard for business stakeholders.
 - Provide actionable business recommendations to improve customer retention.